The Bachelor of Science (BS) in Computer Science degree is fully accredited by ABET, the Accreditation Board for Engineers & Technology.

-A Computer Science (CS) degree at Kennesaw State University provides you with a foundational understanding of CS and its applications in the field of computing and data science.
-A bachelor's degree in Computer Science includes the study of computer systems and related topics in architecture, algorithms, software development, artificial intelligence, data science, and cyber and network security.
+The BS in Computer Science provides you with the foundations of computer science and applications in the computing and data science industry.
+The bachelor's degree in computer science at KSU emphasizes the study of computer systems architecture, algorithms, software development, artificial intelligence, and data science.

 *Sources: Bureau of Labor Statistics and O*Net Online

 - Flexible Course Options – The computer science degree offers flexible options to fit your needs and a busy schedule, including day and after-hour classes and online courses.
 We maintain small class sizes to ensure that you get the opportunity to know and work with your professors and classmates.

 - Hands-On Experience – You will receive hands-on training through labs and classroom work.
 You'll have the opportunity to work in teams and participate in group projects to learn how to deliver high-quality software products and find out what it means to be a software engineer in a "real world" environment.